Wetland Monitoring Study

 Monitoring Our Progress

 A five-year, $4.36 million study funded by the Natural Resources Conservation Service (NRCS) will monitor the wildlife benefits and water-quality effects of wetland restoration in western Kentucky.
 Launched in June 2018, the study is being led by NRCS and The Nature Conservancy.
 Murray State University will implement the monitoring work.

-“We work with farmers to take frequently flooded land out of agricultural production, plant native trees in the area, and where possible, restore the hydrology,” says Shelly Morris, TNC’s western Kentucky project director.
+“We work with farmers to take frequently flooded land out of agricultural production, plant native trees in the area, and where possible, restore the hydrology,” says Shelly Morris, TNC’s director of floodplain strategies for the Kentucky chapter.
 “In some cases, we plug ditches that were installed decades ago to drain the land or install levees to retain water seasonally.
 After all this work, we want to know the impact we’re having on reducing nutrient pollution.”

 According to Morris, an intact floodplain holds water after a flood event and slowly lets it drain back to the river.
 Many wetlands within the Mississippi River floodplain, however, have been ditched and cleared to allow for farming and development.
 As a result, water quickly runs off the land, taking excess nitrogen, phosphorus, and sediments into the river.
 This nutrient pollution makes its way down the river all the way to the Gulf of Mexico, where it contributes to a dead zone—a low oxygen zone nearly devoid of life—that is now the size of New Jersey.

 Conservation organizations have worked for years to restore wetlands so the land can hold water longer, reducing the nutrient pollution going into the Mississippi River.